TareqK/Compiler-Construction-Course/Notes/syntaxAnalysis.markdown

 1. &lambda; **may** appear in FIRST() but it doesn't appear in FOLLOW().
 We will see this when we define augmented grammars.

-2. Generally, we start computing the FIRST() from bottom to top, But follow from top to bottom.
+2. Generally, we start computing the FIRST() from bottom to top, But FOLLOW() from top to bottom.

 3. When we compute FOLLOW(X), we search for X in the right side of